 Another noteworthy program created under Martinez is a master teacher initiative that pairs the most effective teachers with the students who need the most support.
 Master teachers in SAISD can now earn more than $100,000 per year, compared to the statewide average of $60,000 for teachers with 10 or more years of experience.

 Before joining SAISD, Martinez was superintendent in residence for the Nevada Department of Education, where he was responsible for advising the governor’s office and the superintendent of public instruction on education policy decisions.
 Prior to that, he was superintendent of the 64,000-student Washoe County School District, which serves Reno, Nev., and the surrounding area.
 While in Washoe County, Martinez improved graduation rates and increased the percentage of students taking and passing Advanced Placement exams.
-Previously, he was chief financial officer at Chicago Public Schools—the nation’s third-largest district—under the leadership of Arne Duncan, who later served as U.S. secretary of education.
+Previously, he was chief financial officer at Chicago Public Schools under the leadership of Arne Duncan, who later served as U.S. secretary of education.

 Martinez has more than 20 years of experience in the private, nonprofit, and public education sectors.
-He holds an MBA from DePaul University and a bachelor’s from the University of Illinois at Urbana-Champaign.
+He holds an MBA from DePaul University, a bachelor’s from the University of Illinois at Urbana-Champaign.
 He is a graduate of the Broad Superintendents Academy.